This post may contain affiliate links. Please see my disclosure policy for details.

 Montazah palace or Al-Haramlik, was built in 1932 by King Fuad I, and was built as a summer palace for the royal family.
 It is now a museum and casino displaying arts and Muhammad Ali history.

 When I was here it wasn’t open to visitors, in fact, my tour guide told me this acts as a presidential residence too.

 13. Alexandria rooftop bars provide the most incredible views

 I loved the rooftop bars in Alexandria, there was really nothing better than a drink overlooking the city at night.
-The twinkling city lights under the stars had a certain magic to it.
+The twinkling city lights under the stars had a certain magic to them.

 The highlight for me was that it served one of my favourite beers; Desperados!
 The only place in Egypt I had seen it.
-So, naturally I came back a few times to enjoy.
+So, naturally, I came back a few times to enjoy it.

 14. Sample fresh fish from the Fish Market in Alexandria

 It could almost be criminal to come to Alexandria and not sample some of the fish.
 It’s so fresh here and a lot of the restaurants are ocean to table!
 Personally, I was excited to try as I love all sorts of seafood!

 One of the most famous places to eat in Alexandria is the Fish Market or locally known as “Halaket El-Samak”.
 It’s not hard to locate as it stands proud on the Corniche with garish neon lights after the sunsets!

 Popular with locals and tour groups alike, you choose your fish from the display and are charged by the kilo.
 Then you choose your extras like rice, breads, potatoes.
 They also did some really tasty starters and puds!